The world is crazy about data.

 What is data?

 Data is everything.
 And everywhere.
-Data is emails, phone call logs, textual documents, budgets, invoices, contracts, Internet searches, pictures, graphs.
+Data is emails, phone call logs, textual documents, budgets, invoices, contracts, Internet searches, pictures, and graphs.
 Every piece of information you work with retains data.
-Some of it is structured, clearly understandable and easy to use (e.g., budgets, excel sheets, invoices, quantitative information under the form of tables), but most of it is not.
-80% of the data you possess is unstructured and contained in your emails, customer claims, legal forms.
+Some of it is structured, clearly understandable and easy to use (e.g., budgets, excel sheets, invoices, and quantitative information in the form of tables), but most of it is not.
+80% of your data is unstructured and contained in your emails, customer claims, and legal forms.

-To be understood fully, structured and unstructured data require machine learning models based on various techniques and approaches, like natural language processing (see our article: What is Natural Language Processing (NLP)?).
-These techniques turn data into business gold.
+To fully understand structured and unstructured data, machine learning models, based on various techniques and approaches, like natural language processing, are required (see our article: What is NLP?).

 Can data be turned into gold?

 If you are a scientist or just involved in R&D processes, you know how difficult it is to find that specific information in your files.
 With only manual research, you will have to review all your documents referring to the topic or issue you are researching.
 Even minor omissions may lead to unexpected and negating effects.